revolution-messaging/email-list-operations/README.md

 Whether to upper or lower case the email before hashing (upper, lower, as-is).
 This defaults to "as-is".

+##### Header

+	-h --header <header>

+What the column that should be hashed is labelled within the CSV file.
+This defaults to "email".

 ##### Outpt

 	-o --output <output>